rfjakob/earlyoom/MANPAGE.md

 #### -M SIZE[,KILL_SIZE]
 As an alternative to specifying a percentage of total memory, `-M` sets the available memory minimum to SIZE KiB.
-The value is internally converted to a percentage.
+The value is internally converted to the percentage of `mem total` as reported on startup. `user mem total` is NOT used for the startup calculation because that would make the outcome dependent on how filled tmpfs is at that moment.

 If you pass both `-M` and `-m`, the lower value is used.
 Example: Reserve 10% of RAM but at most 1 GiB:

     earlyoom -m 10 -M 1048576